 LA Auto Show: Public Show, 10 Days

 Following another media-only day, the public show will be held Nov.
 19-28.
 For show details, visit: www.laautoshow.com.

 The Weekly Driver Podcast encourages and appreciates feedback from our listeners.
 Please forward episode links to family, friends and colleagues.
 And you are welcome to repost links from the podcast to your social media accounts.
-The idea of more eyeballs on more content works for us.

 Please send comments and suggestions for new episodes to James Raia via email: [email protected].